How to grow and care for mango trees

 As your mango seedling grows, pot it on into larger pots filled with a free-draining compost such as cactus compost.

 Keep the temperature around your mango tree at 21°C (70°F), with a minimum temperature of 4°C (40°F).
 Mist indoor trees regularly.
-Feed pot-grown mango trees once a month with a general-purpose fertiliser, and water when the top few inches of compost in the pot has dried out.
+Feed pot-grown mango trees once a month with a liquid feed in the growing season and water when the top few inches of compost in the pot has dried out.

 Repot your mango tree every few years if it becomes root-bound.
 Remove it from its pot and place it in a larger pot, making sure the trunk of the tree is at the same depth in the new pot.
 Fill around the rootball with fresh potting compost and water well.